 Most of the time, we can take the x-ray without sedation but occasionally we will need to briefly anesthetize the cat to get a good picture.

 Survey radiographs may be only the first step using imaging to make a diagnosis; often we need a better look and will recommend ultrasound to get more of a 3-D view.
+We schedule Dr. McCormick at Davidson River Ultrasound in our clinic to perform ultrasounds.
+In most cases, no sedation or anesthesia will be necessary because Dr. McCormick’s gentle touch!
+We will need to shave your kitty’s stomach.

 Understanding Your Cat’s Bloodwork